Institute of Mental Health (Singapore): History

 By 1958, Woodbridge Hospital had accommodation for 2,000 patients.
 The Psychiatric School of Nursing was set up in 1954.
 In 1955, a social work department was formed as well as an improved occupational therapy service.
 Psychological services were started in 1956 and V.W.
 Wilson, the first clinically trained psychologist in Singapore, was contracted from the United Kingdom by the Colonial Medical Service to incorporate a psychological service within the mental health programme.

 A Child Guidance Clinic was opened in 1970.
 This grew to become the Child Psychiatric Clinic, which also provided family therapy.
 A Community Psychiatric Nursing programme was set up in 1988 and psychiatric nurses conducted home visits to provide care, support and follow-up for patients within the community.

 Up to 1981, psychiatry trainees were sent to the UK to train for the MRCPsych qualification.
 After 1983, Woodbridge, began to train its own psychiatrists in collaboration with the NUS medical school.
 The first locally trained Master of Medicine trainee in Psychiatry graduated in 1985.

 In 1984, the Ministry of Health mooted the idea of a new psychiatric hospital to evolve from a largely custodial care model to one of community care for the benefit of the people.
 The prevention, early treatment and rehabilitation of clients with mental conditions would actively operate within the community as opposed to late treatment within an institution that isolates them from everyday life, making reintegration into the community difficult.

 Plans were put in place for a very different hospital that would change mental healthcare in Singapore with further emphasis on training and new initiatives in mental health promotion and clinical research.

 Woodbridge moved to its present 25-hectare premises in Hougang in 1993.
 With the move, it was reorganised and renamed the Institute of Mental Health Hospital to reflect its added commitment to research and training.

 IMH became the first mental health institution in Asia to receive Joint Commission International Accreditation in 2005, an international accreditation of healthcare organisations.
 Besides providing clinical services, IMH coordinates and oversees education of clinicians, nurses and allied health professionals in psychiatry and conducts research related to mental health.

 In 2006, the Institute of Mental Health compound was marked as Singapore's 83rd historic site by the National Heritage Board due to its history as Singapore's first mental institution.

 It also plays a key role in developing capability in community agencies, such as family service centres, to enable staff to support persons with mental health problems in the community.

+The Woodbridge Museum which showcases the journey of mental healthcare in Singapore is also located at IMH.